ahoink/LiveBtcTracker/README.md

 ## Future Work
 I plan to update this as it fits my wants and needs.
 If you have different ideas or desires feel free to fork it.
 However, you may also make suggestions and requests.

+I plan do eventually add the following (no specific order)
+* Various additional indicators, price bands, etc.
+* Ability to add/remove/configure indicators at runtime
+* Ability to change time interval at runtime
+* More accurate time intervals (timezones messes this up right now)
+* Faster and more efficient real-time drawing (right now it increasingly lags as chart objects are added because it redraws everything every frame)
+* Additional history (must come after the faster drawing, more history = more lag right now)
+* pip install (application will no longer be considered beta phase at this point, v0.x -> v1.x)

+Also, it turns out matplotlib isn't great for real-time plotting.
+At some point I may decided to switch to a different library.